Coventry Telegraph: Headquarters

+In the summer of 2012, the paper moved its headquarters to Thomas Yeoman House at Coventry Canal Basin, in Leicester Row.
+The decision by the proprietors was a consequence of the changing patterns of work at the paper (and the industry in general).
+With the number of staff reduced and no longer needing the space for the discontinued printing presses, it was decided that a smaller, more modern headquarters was now necessary.
+In May 2017 the Corporation Street site was opened to the public so they could view it almost as it had been left when it closed.
+After the exhibition ended the building was transformed into a 88-bed hotel, which opened in May 2021 and retains features of its original use.

 Editors

 Current editor

 The current editor of the Coventry Telegraph and CoventryLive is Adam Moss.
 He has been in post since September 2020, joining from Reach PLC Midlands, where he had taken over from former editor Graeme Brown, who left to pursue his new job as the editor of the Birmingham Live website.
-As well as serving as editor of Coventry Telegraph, Moss also serves as editor for Reach's main Leicestershire-based daily title, the Leicester Mercury and their digital news brand, LeicestershireLive.
+As well as serving as editor of Coventry Telegraph, Moss also serves as editor for Reach's main Leicestershire-based daily title, the Leicester Mercury and its digital news brand, LeicestershireLive.

 Past editors

 Below is an incomplete list of editors of the Coventry Telegraph and Coventry Evening Telegraph: